Let's see how well it performs by yourself

 fadeTimeSeconds argument adjustable with slider.
 You can test the transition between different playback mode with and without fades.
 Colored button does what it says.

 If you are not using touch device, you can also press letters in the bracket on your keyboard to activate button.
-Feel free to mash your keyboard!
+Feel free to mash and stress test Introloop!

-If you have developed games on Android you might know that audio on Android always lag by certain amount, and is no exeption for Introloop also.
+If you have developed games on Android you might know that audio on Android always lag by a certain amount, and is no exeption for Introloop.
 You will notice a bit of delay after pressing button.

 Transfer the APK to your Android device, then use a program like ES File Explorer on your phone to find your APK and execute it to install.
 It will says something about needed permission to read your phone's identity which clearly Introloop could not do, I wonder why that permission requirement is in the APK when I build but please ignore it.